BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/10-UserManagement.md

       },
 ```

-Or because user is in a Keycloack group:
+Or because user is in a Keycloak group:
 ```json
       {
         "Label": "Admin",